Travel Nurse Job Frequently Asked Questions and Answers

-You are in charge of your career.
+You are in charge of your RN career.
 Just let your recruiter know what you want with regards to the location of your assignment, the facility, the clinical setting and any other details that are important to you.
 Your recruiter will work to make sure your requests are met.

 What type of hospitals can I work at?

 You can choose to work in many different types of hospital settings, ranging from prestigious teaching institutions to small, rural facilities.
 They all use travel nurses.
-If you have only worked at a small hospital and wish to continue at a similar facility, your travel nurse company will find an assignment that matches your preferences.
+If you have only worked at a small hospital and wish to continue at a similar facility, your travel nurse agency will find an assignment that matches your preferences.